homebackend/netr/README.md

 # netr

 Netr is a mobile App written in flutter for my personal use, to monitor my CCTV cameras both over intranet and internet (using SSH).
 It is not available at any app store.
-If you want to use it build and deploy to your mobile.
+If you want to use it, build and deploy to your mobile.

 ## Features
 - Supports Android/Ios